-If the missing person is determined to be a student, the Public Safety dispatcher will notify the Dean of Student Affairs and the Director of Residential Life immediately.
+If the missing person is determined to be a student, the Public Safety dispatcher will notify the dean of student affairs and the director of residential life without delay.

 All QU students living in an on-campus student housing facility have the option to register one or more confidential "missing person" points of contact with Student Affairs annually.
 This "missing person" point of contact will be notified by Student Affairs within 24 hours of when the student is determined to be missing.
 Students are made aware that their "missing person" point of contact information will be registered confidentially and will be maintained separately from parent and/or guardian contact information.
 Only authorized university officials and law enforcement officers acting in furtherance of a missing person investigation may have access to the "missing person" point of contact information.